CupapiOT/nextjs-portfolio-site/README.md

 - Fork the repository.
 - Clone your fork locally.
-- Run the development server:
+- Run the development server in the root folder:

 ```bash
 npm run dev